What the World Cup and Black Friday Say About the Future of Ads

 DSP: Unlike MNTN, DSPs have not developed a truly deterministic model that deduplicates attribution in real-time to measure performance driven by CTV ads.
 This lack of CTV-specific attribution forces brands to apply existing digital measurement models to their CTV efforts—which lack accuracy and force marketers to spend countless hours reconciling those reports to partially connect the dots.

 For example, if a brand uses Last-Click attribution, they’ll always under-attribute performance to Connected TV because CTV devices aren’t clickable.
-Even in the less common cases when a brand retargets users exposed to CTV ads with display ads and attributes click-throughs back to CTV, this attribution model misses out on common instances where an individual watches a CTV ad, then decides to visit that brand’s website and takes an action.
+Even in the less common cases when a brand retargets users exposed to CTV ads with ads served on other devices and attributes click-throughs back to CTV, this attribution model misses out on common instances where an individual watches a CTV ad, then decides to visit that brand’s website and takes an action.
 Without a deterministic, cross-device understanding of that event, every one of those CTV-driven attribution events are lost.

 More commonly, a brand will use View-Through attribution as a proxy for CTV performance.
 With this model, brands are forced to over-credit CTV for every site visit that occurs after a CTV ad has been served—even if the visit was actually driven by another marketing channel, like search, social, or email.
 Here, the lack of deterministic CTV attribution creates automatic duplication in reporting — limiting any marketer’s ability to make informed optimization decisions.